riccardofelluga/reuse-checker/README.md

    the current machine ID has to be configured in the file config.exs, which one can find in the folder **config** setting a value for the setting "machine_id".
-*  The folder \texttt{deps} contains all dependent packages and is generated automatically running \texttt{mix deps.get} within the root project directory.
+*  The folder **deps** contains all dependent packages and is generated automatically running **mix deps.get** within the root project directory.
-*  The folder \texttt{lib} contains all source code and is explained in detail below.
+*  The folder **lib** contains all source code and is explained in detail below.
-*  The folder \texttt{priv} contains (among other files we do not use) database migration scripts.
-The database can be created using the command \texttt{mix ecto.create} and the migration scripts can be executed using the command \texttt{mix ecto.migrate} from the root project directory.
+*  The folder **priv** contains (among other files we do not use) database migration scripts.
+The database can be created using the command **mix ecto.create** and the migration scripts can be executed using the command **mix ecto.migrate** from the root project directory.
-*  The folder \texttt{rel} contains code to automatically perform database migrations after a deployment.
-The folder \texttt{resources} contains the list of randomly picked GitHub repositories mentioned above.
+*  The folder **rel** contains code to automatically perform database migrations after a deployment.
+The folder **resources** contains the list of randomly picked GitHub repositories mentioned above.

 [figure1]: https://github.com/riccardofelluga/reuse-checker/blob/master/documentation/idea.png "Overall idea of reuse-checker"
 [figure2]: https://github.com/riccardofelluga/reuse-checker/blob/master/documentation/database.png "Database structure"